Defending Drunk Sex: How #MeToo Has Gone Too Far

 What a completely different scenario when it comes to a drunk woman.
 She often can plead, “I was hammered” to her husband and be labeled a victim.
 And, if she calls the police to claim she was too drunk too consent, the system will bend heaven and earth to label her the victim.
 This is a place where equality between the sexes is non-existent.
 If a woman wakes up with a hangover and a vague recollection of having sex with a stranger and that stranger has already left without saying good-bye or buying breakfast or having sober sex in the morning, then he is very likely to become accused of rape if that scared and confused young woman calls the police.
 This is the current reality.

 Oh, but you ask, “certainly a young man cannot be prosecuted on the word and testimony of woman who was admittedly very drunk at the time?”
 To that, I say to you, this is exactly the way these cases are prosecuted and how many young men get convicted, living the rest of their lives either in the community or in the prison system as sex offenders.
 Realistically, being labeled a sex offender is the most hated status a person can hold in modern American society.
 People would rather be called a murderer.
-So, the downside to the accused cannot be greater and the consequences for a young man losing his innocence and labeled a sex offender for the rest of his life could not be more dire and tragic.
+So the downside to the accused to the accused cannot be greater and the consequences for a young man losing his innocence and being labeled a sex offender for the rest of his life cannot be more dire and tragic.

 Please understand again, I am not talking about real rape with real rape victims.
 “No” does mean no, but as a talented colleague of mine told a jury one afternoon, “No does mean No, but you have to say it!”.
 Men cannot read minds.
 If they are drunk and they are interacting with another drunk who is actively participating and saying yes with every awake and conscious move she makes, he is not acting with an intent to rape.
 Rape only exists if the man, always the accused, engages in sexual contact with a woman KNOWING she does not consent.

-Modern day “#MeToo” movement rapeology is wrongly teaching women that if she gets drunk and does something stupid with a man, she can take it back and say she was too drunk to know what she was doing.
+I’ve coined the term “rapeology” to describe the pervasive and obvious misinformation and flawed teachings surrounding sexual assault.
+Modern day “#MeToo” movement rapeology is teaching a woman that if she gets drunk and does something stupid with a man, she can take it back and say she was too drunk to know what she was doing.
 Maybe her girlfriends from the sorority saw her getting drunk and leaving with a guy and she later needs to save her reputation.
 Or maybe her husband or boyfriend caught her and her only way out is to say, “he did it to me”; I was too drunk to consent, I was raped.
 These motives are real and occur in real life.
 I think in many of these scenarios the woman is not intentionally lying to bury a man.
 She just truly doesn’t remember much and modern “me too” rapeology is teaching her that all regrettable drunk sex is rape.

 The University of Denver seems to also take the overbroad and illegal statement of consent when it comes to intoxication.
 Their student policy manual contains the statement, “consent can’t be legally given by a person who is intoxicated.
 If you’re too drunk to make decisions and communicate with your partner, you’re too drunk to consent”.
 Shame on the Universities of Denver and Tulsa for this misteaching and blatant encouragement for women to make false sexual assault claims when they want to take back their own drunken behavior.